rxmicro/rxmicro/Readme.md

 ## Contributing

-Contributions to RxMicro are both welcomed and appreciated.
+Contributions to the RxMicro framework are both welcomed and appreciated.
 For specific guidelines regarding contributions, please see [CONTRIBUTING.md](.github/CONTRIBUTING.md).

 ## Check Lists